 The archbishop Pavle Nenadovic got his reputation, as an architect of the Cathedral from XVIII century, which was decorated by the same mosaic works as it had been done in famous Constantinople St. Sophia Church.
 It was dedicated to St. Nicholas, the protector of navigators and other passengers.

 This town keeps the memory of the great Serbian poet and his enormous love.
-A well-known romantic writer Branko Radicevic, fell in love with fascinating Mina Karadzic, a daughter of Vuk Karadzic, the father of Serbian literacy.
+A well-known romantic writer Branko Radicevic, fell in love with fascinating Mina Karadzic, the daughter of Vuk Karadzic, the father of Serbian literacy.

 Sights to visit in Sremski Karlovci: